RafqaHaddad1/DesignPatterns/README.md

 In practice, the Command pattern decouples the sender (Invoker) from the receiver (Receiver), allowing for flexibility and reusability in object-oriented software.
 It's particularly useful when you want to avoid hard-wiring requests directly into classes and need to specify requests at runtime.
 If you'd like an example, consider a remote control system for various devices, where each button press corresponds to a different command. 🚀

 ---------------------------------------
-C. Iterator
+C. Iterator: Lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree…)

 ---------------------------------------

-Lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree…)

 ---------------------------------------
 D. Mediator